Bridget Dowling

 Bridget Elizabeth Hitler, née Dowling (alternative Brigid Elisabeth, or Cissie) (3 July 1891 – 18 November 1969), was Adolf Hitler's half sister-in-law via her marriage to Alois Hitler Jr..
 She was the mother of Alois Hitler Jr.'s son William Patrick Hitler.
 She was born and raised in Dublin, Ireland.

 Marriage

 Engagement

-In 1909, Bridget and her father, William Dowling, attended the Dublin Horse Show where they met Alois Hitler junior, who claimed to be a wealthy hotelier touring Europe when, in fact, he was a poor kitchen porter at Dublin's Shelbourne Hotel.
+In 1909, Bridget and her father, William Dowling, attended the Dublin Horse Show where they met Alois Hitler Jr., who claimed to be a wealthy hotelier touring Europe when, in fact, he was a poor kitchen porter at Dublin's Shelbourne Hotel.
 Alois courted Bridget at various Dublin locales and soon they were discussing marriage.
 On 3 June 1910, the couple eloped to London, living in Charing Cross Road for a while.
 Her father threatened to charge Alois with kidnapping but accepted the marriage after Bridget pleaded with him.

 Early married life

 The couple settled at 102 Upper Stanhope Street, a boarding house kept by the John family, in Toxteth, Liverpool and, in 1911 they had their only child, William Patrick Hitler.
 The house was destroyed in the last German air raid of the Liverpool Blitz on 10 January 1942.